steinbergmedia/vst3_tutorials/dataexchange-tutorial/README.md

 ```

 Now we prepare the data that we want to send to the controller.
 To make this a little bit easier we
-define a struct how this data should look like and move this into its own header "dataexchange.h":
+define a struct how this data should look like and move this into its own header "*dataexchange.h*":

 ```c++
 // dataexchange.h